Axeland/scroll_plast/README.md

     b.
 Constructs the `mint` function call with parameters from the event (user address, amount, etc.).
     c.
 (Optional) If configured, makes an HTTP request via the `requests` library to an external gas oracle API to fetch a competitive gas price.
     d.
 Calls the `build_and_send_tx` method on the destination chain's `BlockchainConnector`.
     e.
-The connector handles nonce management, gas estimation, signing the transaction, sending it to the network, and waiting for the receipt to confirm success or failure.
+The connector handles nonce management, gas estimation, signing the transaction, sending it, and waiting for the receipt to confirm success or failure.
 8.  **Logging**: Throughout the entire process, detailed logs are printed to the console, showing the status of the listener, events found, and the outcome of each transaction.
 9.  **Continuation**: The loop sleeps for a configured interval (`POLL_INTERVAL`) and then repeats, ensuring continuous monitoring.